State transfer with separable optical beams and variational quantum algorithms with classical light: Application: protocol for transfer of information from one degree of freedom to another

+We wish to compare the relative performance of the protocol just proposed, vis-a-vis, the standard classical teleportation protocol.
+Naturally, the performance depends on the {\it proximity} of the beam $\tilde{J}^C(\eta)$ ($\eta \neq 1$), to the ideal beam $\tilde{J}^C(\eta=1)$.
+Note that the former is the output beam in the protocol and the latter is the exact OAM equivalent of the initial beam in the path degree of freedom.
+The proximity is essentially captured by {\it fidelity}, which is simply given by,

+The fidelity, $F$, is a function of dimensions.
+For each $\eta$, we choose $d_{\rm min}$, given by eq. (\ref{dmin}).
+For this choice of $d_{\rm min}$, we plot the fidelity $F_{\rm min}$ as a function of $\eta$ in figure (\ref{Fidelity}).
+We do so because this is the worst case scenario.
+The fidelity would increase if we were to employ a higher dimensional beam.

+For comparison, on the same graph, we have also plotted the fidelity of $\frac{1}{2}(\mathbb{1}+\sigma^A_z)$ (in the path degree of freedom) with $\frac{1}{2}(\mathbb{1}+\eta\sigma^C_z)$, (in the two--dimensional subspace spanned by OAM modes).
+It is the output beam when a mixed entangled $2\times 2$ Werner beam acts as a channel in classical teleportation.

+The plots reveal that it is easier to transfer information using separable equivalent beam for the following two reasons: (i) a SEW constitutes a more efficient channel, (ii) secondly, employing a SEW as a shared channel, we get higher values of fidelity for all values of $\eta$.

 In summary, the advantage of the proposed protocol is that it does not require a classically entangled beam as a channel.
-The channel is also mixed and, hence, is relatively easier to produce.
+In particular, for $T=1$, we have given an exact separable expansion of SEW (subsection (\ref{Separable_decomposition_1}) of section (\ref{Equivalent})).
+Employing this beam, a fidelity of $0\cdot 8$ is, in principle, achievable.
 This concludes our discussion of application of equivalent separable beams in an information-transfer protocol.

+One might argue that for higher $T$ values, the generation of SEW would require an increasingly large number of beams, which could be experimentally challenging.
+To address this issue, in the next section, we examine whether a mixed $2\times 2$ spin--orbit coupled beam may constitute a channel for efficient information transfer.